jss367/jss367.github.io/_posts/2020-06-06-bash-aliases.md

+This post walks through my recommended shell setup.

 ## Oh My Zsh

-I recommend people use [Oh My Zsh](https://ohmyz.sh/)
+I recommend people use [Oh My Zsh](https://ohmyz.sh/).

-I usually leave the theme as `ZSH_THEME="robbyrussell"`
+* I usually leave the theme as `ZSH_THEME="robbyrussell"`

-Then I create a profile and put in it `~/.oh-my-zsh/custom/profile.zsh`
+* Then I create a profile and put in it `~/.oh-my-zsh/custom/profile.zsh`

-That profile just says `source ~/.profile`
+* That profile just says `source ~/.profile`

-Then my detailed profile actually goes in `~/.profile`.
+* Then my detailed profile actually goes in `~/.profile`.
 Here are some things I recommend.

+* To facilitate sharing my profile, I recommend making a separate file called something like `.my_credentials` and putting your passwords there so you can use them as environment variables.

 ```
 # general aliases